BenjaminSargsyan/Preview_of_LME/README.md

 ![LME classification flowchart](https://user-images.githubusercontent.com/127855909/230636947-bac5b972-e485-4be0-9330-67b058613d5d.jpg)

-All of the analyses are contained in LME_Classification.ipynb notebook.
+All of the analyses are contained in [LME_Classification](LME_Classification.ipynb) notebook.
 Overall notebook is divided into separate sections each of having their own subsections.
 Below you can see the main navigation and functionality of the analyses flow:

 * Data preparation